 these items for upload prior to submitting your travel support request application.

-1 .
-A short cover letter addressed to the Office of U ndergraduate Research
+- A short cover letter addressed to the Office of Undergraduate Research

-- describing the conference or workshop (official name, conference url, dates, purpose);
+- describing the conference or workshop (official name, location, conference url, dates, purpose)

-- outlining the overall, projected tabular budget (scroll down the p age for detailed instructions and example budget) and amount of support already obtained or requesting from other sources (if any);
+- outlining the overall, projected tabular budget (scroll down this page for detailed instructions and example budget) and amount of support already obtained or requesting from other sources (if any);

-- and uploaded as a word or .pdf file
+- and uploaded to the application form as a word or .pdf file

 Cost/unit x units

 |1.
 Conference Registration (full conference, undergraduate student member